 Being a specialist or generalist?

 I find myself in a dilemma concerning my position as a designer.
-As a “multidisciplinary designer,” I often read widely about various topics or even share my learnings on Instagram and Medium.
+As a “multidisciplinary designer,” I often read widely about various topics or even share my learning on Instagram and Medium.
 Recent criticisms, however, have left me wondering if I am professional enough.
 Are there still markets for design generalists in the wake of the increasing specialisation of the field?

 What do seasoned designers think?